 The right time to see an orthopaedic foot and ankle surgeon is when the bunion causes pain.
 The bunion can get worse with time and cause more pain.
 If left, it is more of a challenge to have a bunion operation on.

 Can a bunion get worse?

 Bunions can get worse as the pain of an early bunion is from rubbing on the skin as the toe moves out of place.
-If left the joint can wear can arthritis can affect the joint which causes more pain.
-As the big toe moves over the second and sometimes third toe can be affected with pain and deformity.
+If left, the joint can wear and arthritis can affect the joint which causes more pain.
+As the big toe moves over the second and sometimes third toe, these can be affected with pain and deformity.
 In severe cases these toes can dislocate.

 As the bunion gets worse less weight is put through it and more weight goes through the other long bones of the foot known as lesser metatarsals.
 This can result in transfer metatarsalgia which feels like walking on stones or pebbles.
 It can be treated by shortening these bones.

 If caught early however, most of these problems can be avoided.

 What’s the recovery time with keyhole surgery?

 After surgery you will walk immediately with crutches for balance and support only.
 Special soft post operative bandage will be applied in a sterile setting in the operating theatre and this should be kept on for me to remove personally at two weeks.

 With open surgery often bandages and sometimes plaster of Paris and large waking boots are used for six to eight weeks.